 Step 3.
 Profit!

 So, obviously everyone wants to know how many tanks are needed to keep financial worries at bay and stay secure.
 Every center is going to be different.
 Overhead, labor, and real estate costs are too variable to really give a universal answer.
 However, the State of the Industry Report shows that most thriving centers have, on average, 4 or more tanks in their center.

 It’s at this point that we see a faster ROI and ability to keep up with emergency maintenance, hiring of staff, and investing in upgrades and expansion.
 This is especially important, since the vast majority of centers (~76%) bring on their first employee within the first six months.
 There are exceptions but, ideally, if you’re running a commercial center, this should probably be your goal to start.
 This may not be possible for some centers right out of the gate, but at the very least we strongly suggest starting with a minimum of 2 to help new floaters feel comfortable by giving them the option to come in pairs.
 Being a viable date night plan does drastically affect the marketability of a float center.

-Now that I’ve officially overwhelmed you with considerations for the layout of your center, I want to let you know that all of this information, and so much more, is going to be available in our latest product, The Construction Packet.
+Now that I’ve officially overwhelmed you with considerations for the layout of your center, I want to let you know that all of this information, and so much more, is going to be available in our latest product, The Float Center Construction Packet.
 Topping out at 180 pages, it’s a comprehensive guide to everything you’ll need to consider and know for building your float center.
 It has documents and information that should be useful for everyone.
 From contractors with 20+ years of experience, all the way down to those who have never held a hammer.
 There are tons of tools to help you along in the process, including checklists to go over with your contractors.
-Learn more and get notified of its release at floattanksolutions.com/construction.
+Learn more at floattanksolutions.com/construction.